wlodev-labs/website-template/readme.md

     UnresolvedImageTransform

 /**
- * Astro provides the image component with the image optimization out of the box, similar to how next/image works.
+ * Astro provides an image component with the built-in image optimization, similar to Next.js’s <Image>.
- * We cannot use the astro image component within the react, so we create this seperate image component
+ * Since we can’t use the Astro image component within React, we create a seperate image component,
- * but with image optimization handled by getImage from astro:assets */ export const Image = async (props: ImageProps) => {
+ * with image optimization handled by getImage from astro:assets */ export const Image = async (props: ImageProps) => {
     // https://docs.astro.build/en/reference/modules/astro-assets/#getimage